 How To Enable or Disable Write Protection for a Disk Drive

 When write protection is enabled on a disk drive, its contents cannot be modified or duplicated in any way.
 This is what makes write protection such a handy feature.
 Write protection can be enabled or disabled for any and all disk drives on all versions of the Windows Operating System.
-Before you continue, just to be on the safe side, create a system restore point so that if something goes wrong, you can revert to the restore point. see how (the restore guide is aimed at Windows 10) but it also works for the other versions of Windows.
+Before you continue, just to be on the safe side, create a system restore point so that if something goes wrong, you can revert to the restore point.
+See how to do this (the restore guide is aimed at Windows 10), but it also works for other versions of Windows.

 How to enable or disable write protection for a removable disk drive